 6. The Wildcard

 This one is all about showing off a unique side of your personality.
 Got a quirky hobby?
-Show it!
+Show it.
 Want to drop a hint of humor?
 This is your chance.
-Maybe you're into collecting rare vinyl records or painting miniatures – let this photo showcase your distinctive passions.
+Maybe you're into collecting rare vinyl records, painting miniatures, or building mechanical keyboards.
+Whatever makes you genuinely different from the next guy on the app — this is where it belongs.

 Pro Tip: Stay away from cliché tourist pics or group photos where it's hard to tell who you are.
 Your profile is about you, not a game of "Where's Wally?"